apple/swift-nio/docs/public-api-changes-NIO1-to-NIO2.md

 - `HTTPHeader` has been removed, without replacement
 - `HTTPHeaders[canonicalForm:]` now returns `[Substring]` instead of `[String]`
 - `HTTPListHeaderIterator` has been removed, without replacement
+- `WebSocketFrameDecoder`'s `automaticErrorHandling:` parameter has been deprecated.
+Remove if `false`, add `WebSocketProtocolErrorHandler` to your pipeline instead if `true`
 - rename `FileHandle` to `NIOFileHandle`
 - rename all `ChannelPipeline.add(name:handler:...)`s to `ChannelPipeline.addHandler(_:name:...)`
 - rename all `ChannelPipeline.remove(...)`s to `ChannelPipeline.removeHandler(...)`